 Ready to see how adorable this turned out?!

 How adorable is this?!
-Welcome to my very own little Flower Market!
-On my patio.
+Welcome to my very own little Flower Market on my patio!

 Various planters were grouped together on a nearby table to add to the flower ambiance.